projectunic0rn/pub/content/blog/2019-02-21-hello-world/index.md

   - contributing
 ---

-We're happy to announce that launch of the Project Unicorn web site!

-As part of this announcement we're also showcasing some the projects by our awesome members.
+We're happy to announce the launch of the Project Unicorn web site!
+As part of this announcement we're also showcasing some the projects made by our awesome members.

 ## Project Unicorn UI